ThomasB-G/DashboardPi/README.md

 ![screenshot of interlude](/process-for-github/Screenshot-2024-04-22-095138.png)

 From here we want to edit the settings.
-I used
+I used dashboardpi for the hostname since I want it to be easy to find later on.

 ![screenshot of settings](/process-for-github/Screenshot-2024-04-22-095559.png)